yizhang82/yizhang82.github.io/_drafts/write-design-docs.md

 - career
 ---

-## W
+## Why I love writing design documents

 1. It is a excellent way to structure your thoughts

 2. It is a one true place to track your design points

-3. It documents your major design points
+3. It documents your major design decision

+4. It captures the discussion

+5. It provides invaluable context / background

+6.

+8. It is a starting point for discussion / review

-4. It is a great source to get new people up to speed
+9. It is a great resource to get new people up to speed

 ## How to write good design docs